VISA REGIME

 Contact information:

-For consular assistance and protection while in Saint Vincent and the Grenadines, please contact the Embassy of the Republic of Serbia in Washington D.C. (address: 2233 Wisconsin Avenue, Suite 410 N.W.
-Washington D.C.
-20007, USA), which covers Saint Vincent and the Grenadines on a non-residential basis, at the following telephone number: 00 1 (202) 332 0333 or e-mail addresses: info@serbiaembusa.org and consular@serbiaembusa.org.
+For consular assistance and protection while in Saint Vincent and the Grenadines, please contact the Embassy of the Republic of Serbia in Washington, D.C.
+(1333 16th St NW Washington, DC 20036), at the telephone number: +1 (202) 706-0209, and e-mail addresses: info@serbiaembusa.org and consular@serbiaembusa.org .